IGoMorocco Sahara desert tour – part 2 is a continuations of Sahara desert tour.

 Day 3 – Back to Marrakech.

 Again I was woken at stupid O’Clock!
 I have to be honest, because I’m not a morning person, and because I was frozen to the bones, well let’s just say I wasn’t a happy camper and even though I had just spent a night in the Sahara Desert, that thought didn’t even enter my mind until much later in the day.

 I greeted Roxy with a growl, climbed on her – oh she was a bitch to me, she didn’t like the growl so as I mounted her she decided to stand up …somehow, half asleep and numb from the coldness I managed to stay on my feet (with some help from the guide.)
 Roxy came back down and this time let me climb onto her.
 My fault for growling at her obviously.

-The tour includes another free breakfast back at the hotel, and guess what’s on the menu? …Wait for it….Yes, that’s right you guessed it – Lots of bread with tea and coffee.
-I think I drank a litre of coffee this morning.
+The tour includes another free breakfast back at the hotel, and guess what’s on the menu? …Wait for it…Yes, that’s right you guessed it – Lots of bread with tea and coffee.
+I think I drank a liter of coffee this morning.

 A long Drive back to Marrakech.